ls2716/BMW_LLM_ft/README.md

 ---
 **Original Model Output:**
- time to go to bed.
+ ...time to go to bed.

 The next morning, I woke up to find the sun shining brightly in the window.
 I was so excited to see the beautiful blue sky and the